kartik-v/yii2-app-practical-a/README.md

 In similar way you can run tests for other application tiers - `backend`, `console`, `common`.

-You also can adjust you application suite configs and `_bootstrap.php` settings to use other urls and files, as it is can be done in `yii2-basic`.
+You can also adjust you application suite configs and `_bootstrap.php` settings to use other urls and files, as it is done in `yii2-basic`.

-Follow the [`tests` section README](https://github.com/kartik-v/yii2-app-practical/tree/master/tests/README.md) for further details on setting up the tests.